amireynoso/sebastian-vazquez/index.md

 </section>
 <section class="content-description">
   <h2 class="content-lead">Hi, I'm <span>Sebastian</span>.</h2>
-  <p>Experienced producer graduated as Image and Sound Designer from Universidad de Palermo, Buenos Aires, Argentina.
-I'm an ambitious and passionate professional, who’s fully dedicated to the audiovisual world and industry, from film to advertising, web and video games.</p>
+  <p>Experienced production coordinator from Buenos Aires, Argentina.
+Graduated as Image and Sound Designer from Universidad de Palermo.</p>
+  <p>I'm an ambitious and passionate professional, who’s fully dedicated to the audiovisual industry, from film to video games.
+I have a solid foundation on CGI, having learnt through formal education and by myself.
+This allows me to interact smoothly from a technical point of view in any production.</p>
-  <p>I study everyday of my life to have a broad set of skills, from technical aspects, to production, marketing and product development.
-My main goal is always focused on managing and delivering products or projects with the highest quality standards, whilst getting things done.</p>
+  <p>I study everyday of my life to have a broad set of skills, from technical aspects to production, marketing and product development.
+My main goal is always focused on managing and delivering products and projects with the highest quality standards, whilst getting things done.</p>
-  <p>I have just moved to Toronto, Ontario, with an open work permit and am currently <span class="content-highlight">seeking for job opportunities</span>.</p>
+  <p>I moved to Toronto, Ontario in May 2018, with an open work permit and am currently <span class="content-highlight">seeking for job opportunities</span>.</p>
 </section>